Search

 Saul Viener Book Prize

-This year, the committee has selected two additional books as worthy of honorable mention.
+This year, the committee has selected two additional books as worthy of honorable mention:

-Karla Goldman (chair), Bruce Haynes, Rebecca Kobrin, James Loeffler
+Karla Goldman (chair), Bruce Haynes, Rebecca Kobrin, James Loeffler, Saul Veiner Book Prize Committee 2023

 Wasserman Essay Prize

-The Wasserman Essay Prize is awarded the best article published in a one of the four annual issues of our journal, American Jewish History (published quarterly).
-The 2022 Wasserman Prize winner is Britt P. Tevis for her 2021 article, “Trends in the Study of Antisemitism in United States History.”
+The Wasserman Essay Prize is awarded yearly for the best article published in a one of the four annual issues of our journal, American Jewish History (published quarterly).

 Lee Max Friedman Award Medal